-Together with swiss illustrator and animator François Chalet I'm currently working on an interactive installation for the Museum für Gestaltung in Zurich.
-This piece was commissioned by the Museum and will be exhibited for 4 months.
-The exhibition entitled Animated Wonderworlds opens this year on the 3th of September.
+Together with swiss illustrator and animator François Chalet we developed an interactive installation for the Museum für Gestaltung in Zurich.
+The piece was commissioned by the Museum and is exhibited until the 10th of January 2016 as part of the exhibition entitled Animated Wonderworlds .

 An independent project which aims to simplify and change the way we create and share our CV.